SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/volunteer.md

 We welcome volunteers to help us build and maintain the online guided interviews on [Court Forms Online](https://courtformsonline.org/)!

-## Before you volunteer
+## Things to know about volunteering

 Volunteering involves working with Docassemble, but **no coding experience is necessary**.
 We can teach anyone who wants to learn.

+All training, meetings, and communication happen online, via Zoom, Microsoft Teams, and GitHub.

-You will start by completing our interview builder training (currently three 90-minute live sessions and a final project).
+You'll start by completing our interview builder training (currently three 90-minute live sessions, plus a final project).
 After your training, we'll assign your first task.
 (Visit our [Interview updates project board](https://github.com/orgs/SuffolkLITLab/projects/23/views/5) to see the kinds of tasks we have for volunteers.)
-You'll work independently, and attend our weekly community meetings or volunteer office hours to keep us updated and get help when you need it.
+You'll work independently, and attend our weekly community meetings or office hours (via Zoom) to keep us updated and get help when you need it.

 Volunteers should be:

+* Willing to learn to code in Docassemble
 * Willing and able to commit 5–10 hours per month for at least 3 months
 * Comfortable working independently and seeking help from the community when stuck
-* Willing to learn to code in Docassemble

 ## Sign up to volunteer